What is Android?

-There were many more versions of Android Honeycomb released in next 1 year which dealt with bug fixes and more improvements in the Android System.
+Many more versions of Android Honeycomb were released in the next 1 year, which dealt with bug fixes and more improvements in the Android System.

 Android Ice Cream Sandwich (4.0 – 4.0.3)

-The first Android Ice cream sandwich version was released on October 19, 2011, and was compatible with most of the devices which were running Android Gingerbread.
+The first Android Ice cream sandwich version was released on October 19, 2011, and was compatible with most devices running Android Gingerbread.

-- App access from home screen without going into the App Drawer.
+- App access from the home screen without going into the App Drawer.

 - Use of facial recognition technology for unlocking the device.

 - More data options in settings for setting alerts and data usage limits.

 - To close the application with the swipe function.

 - New people and contacts with the integration of social media site contacts like Facebook and Google Plus.

 - Full HD video recording support for Android devices.